Operating system (OS) choices

 Integrating with student information systems

-Sakai Community institutions have integrated their Sakai installations with Banner, Datatel and Peoplesoft as well as a variety of home-grown student information systems (SIS).
+Sakai Community institutions have integrated their Sakai CLE installations with Banner, Datatel and Peoplesoft as well as a variety of home-grown student information systems (SIS).

-Sakai has two basic approaches to integrating data from external systems.
+The Sakai CLE has two basic approaches to integrating data from external systems.
 Most sites use a combination of these approaches.
 The first approach is to use the internal Sakai "provider" APIs.
 These APIs are places for Sakai to "consult" while Sakai is running.
 There are APIs for User Identity, User Directory, Course Listing and User Roles.

 User Identity API: allows Sakai to call local code to validate users when they log into the system.
 This commonly uses Kerberos, Active Directory or LDAP to validate the user's credentials.

 User Directory API: allows user information such as name and e-Mail address to be retrieved from an external system such as LDAP or X.509.
 The User Directory API has provisions to allow the local site to make decisions when to display student information in order to meet FERPA requirements.
 Each institution has different interpretation of FERPA so the precise FERPA decisions are delegated to the User Directory API.